Void Content of Reinforced Plastics

 Void measurement test procedure:

-The measured density of the material is determined by dry / wet weight method ASTM D792 Method A. For void content it is necessary to have the theoretical densities of both the resin and the reinforcing material to determine the theoretical density.
+The measured density of the material is determined by dry / wet weight method ASTM D792 Method A. For void content it is necessary to have theoretical densities of both the resin and the reinforcing material to determine the theoretical density.
 The individual densities are normally obtained from the supplier of the resin and reinforcing material.

 After the actual density of the material is determined the weighed sample is placed into a weighed crucible and burned in a 600°C muffle furnace in air until only the reinforcing material remains.
 The crucible is cooled and weighed.
 The resin content (ignition loss) can be calculated as a weight percent from the available data.
 By comparing the actual density to the theoretical density, void content is calculated.